Cheddar is the most popular type of cheese in the world.

 Interestingly, these crystals are formed when the proteins in cheese break down as part of the aging process.
 They have an enjoyable crunchy texture.

-However, these crystals are not unique to Cheddar, and other long-aged varieties cheese such as Parmesan experience the same.
+However, these crystals are not unique to Cheddar, and other long-aged varieties of cheese such as Parmesan experience the same.

 Cheddar Classification System